 Week, Topics, Student-driven In-class Activities.
-The schedule will change depend on the availability of animals.
+The schedule will change depend on the availability of animals and the COVID-19 changes.

 - Week 1.
 Learn about equipment (extracellular & intracellular amps, microscopes, electrode puller).
 Solutions and laboratory tools.
 Animal care.
 Lab notebooks & reports. - Week 1 & 2.
 We will start on the bread board to learn about OHM's law and electrical conduction(see this lab Page- Neuron model) - Week 2 & 3.
 Earthworm preparation to learn about conduction velocity and refractory periods(see this lab Page- Earth worm experiments)